RenjithRajagopal89/InstrumentGauge/README.md

 Instrument guage application displays speedometer and odometer reading in car instrument panel.
 Application consists of two custom views,one for speedometer and other for odometer.Transfer between views are accomplished by double finger swip
-Source code is organized in following structure InstrumentGauge
+Source code is organized in following structure
-1.DriverInformation
-2.VehicleService
+InstrumentGauge
+->DriverInformation
+->VehicleService

 DriverInformation is the application that displays user facing UI and VehicleService is AIDL service that provide interfaces for signal readings.
 VehicleService also includes Android library - VehicleServiceLib that contains AIDL IPC translations that can be used by VehicleService and DriverInformation application.